zx80/proxy-pattern-pool/README.md

 ## Notes

-This module is rhetorical: because of the GIL Python is quite bad as a parallel language, so the point of creating threads which will mostly not really run in parallel is moot, thus the point of having a clever pool of stuff to be shared by these thread is even mooter!
-However, as the GIL is scheduled to go away in the coming years, starting from _Python 3.13_, it might start to make sense to have such a thing here!
+This module was initially rhetorical: because of the GIL Python was very bad as a parallel language, so the point of creating threads which would mostly not really run in parallel was moot, thus the point of having a clever pool of stuff to be shared by these thread was even mooter!
+However, as the GIL is scheduled to go away in the coming years, starting from _Python 3.13_ (Fall 2024), it is startng to make sense to have such a thing!

 In passing, it is interesting to note that the foremost [driving motivation](https://peps.python.org/pep-0703/) for getting